drwhut/tabletop-club/docs/general/running_a_server.rst

-If you are running the game through the Godot Editor, or you are running a debug build of the game and have a ``server.cfg`` file next to the executable as described above, you should see a button on the main menu labeled "Debug:
+If you are running the game through the Godot Editor, or you are running a debug build of the game and have a ``server.cfg`` file next to the executable as described above, you should see a button on the main menu labeled :guilabel:`Debug: Start Dedicated Server`.
-Start Dedicated Server".
 Clicking this button will start the server.

 Testing the server